Eryn Reece: Early life and education

 Eryn Reece was born in Portland, Oregon.
 She waitressed when she was a teenager.
 When she turned 21, she started bartending at Mona's Bistro in Seattle, Washington.
 She moved to New York City in 2007 to intern at an art gallery as part of her undergraduate studies.

 Career

 In New York City, Reece first bartended at MercBar, followed by Bar Milano.
 In a 2013 interview, Reece called her time at Bar Milano as "the most eye-opening experience of my life," after working with Tony Abou-Ganim.
 She also worked at Louis 649, The Hideout, Dressler, Rye House, Mayahuel and Death & Co.
 In 2013, Reece was named Speed Rack National Champion.
 The following year, The Daily Meal named her one of the top 25 best bartenders in the United States.

-As of 2019, she serves as bar director at Banzabar and Freemans Restaurant, both in the Lower East Side.
+As of 2019, she serves as bar director at Banzabar and Freemans Restaurant, both on the Lower East Side.
 At Banzabar, Reece prepares low alcohol cocktails to be paired with a tasting menu by chef Humberto Guallpa, as well as serving an à la carte menu featuring beverages of various alcohol levels.